 Collecting feedback from students is one of the best ways for educators to continue learning and iterating on their practice.
 Students are the “customers” in the educational system.
 It is important to ask them how they feel about their experiences learning online.
 For many teachers, this transition online was unexpected and rushed.
 Teachers may not have felt particularly prepared to engage students in learning online.

-Below is an example of an end of the year exit ticket designed to collect data from students about their experiences online.
+Below is an example of an exit ticket designed to collect data from students about their experiences online.

 This exit ticket asks the following questions:

 - How easy was it to find your assignments online?

 - Did you feel the course materials clearly organized and easy to navigate?

 - Which technology tools and/or online resources did you find most useful during your time learning online?

 - Which technology tools and/or online resources did you find challenging to use during your time learning online?

 - Did you attend the virtual conferencing sessions?

 - If you did not attend virtual conferencing sessions, why not?